 The way to do this manually is fairly simple.
 Take the height and width of the fence panels, lets say 6 feet wide by 6 feet high, times them to get the square area so 6 x 6 = 36 square feet.
 If doing both sides of the panels simply times this by 2 (6 x 6 = 36 x 2 = 72 square feet).

-Although this will give you an estimation to work out how much fence paint or other fence product you need, it’s worth baring in mind that every piece of wood is different in terms of type, structure, if it’s new or old and how porous it is.
-This means that some fence panels will absorb more or less paint than others meaning that the estimated coverage may be over or under what you actually require.
+Although this will give you an estimation to work out how much fence paint or other fence product you need, it’s worth baring in mind that every piece of wood is different in terms of type, structure, how porous it is and if it’s new or old.
+This means that some fence panels will absorb more or less fence treatment than others meaning that the estimated coverage may be slightly over or under what is actually required.

 What is the best fence paint sprayer?

-There are a numerous inexpensive shed and fence sprayers on the market, all of which can drastically cut down the time taken to treat garden fence panels.
-Before using a sprayer it’s worth checking that the product being used is suitable for spraying.
+There are a numerous inexpensive shed and fence sprayers on the market, all of which can dramatically cut down the time taken to treat garden fence panels.
+Before using a sprayer it’s worth checking that the wood care product being used is suitable for spraying.
 Some products may be to thick or viscous to spray whilst others such as solvent-based products may not be safe to spray.
 If a solvent-based product such as a wood preserver is being sprayed, it may perish the washers, seals and hoses of some sprayers so check to see if the sprayer is solvent resistant.
-Even if it’s not, it should give at least a couple of days of problem free spraying meaning that the cost of the sprayer is still wort it to get the job done much faster than by brush.
+Even if it’s not, it should provide several days of problem free spraying meaning that the cost of the sprayer is still worth the cost to get large scale projects completed much faster than with a paint brush.

 We always recommend that test areas are done to access product suitability and final finish.
 For technical advice, troubleshooting or any other product or situational queries, always refer to the product manufacturer’s published information and guidance.

 home-gardener.co.uk cannot be held responsible in any way, shape or form for the guidance given above due to the nature of wood, its condition, environmental or application considerations.